rpdelaney/l4d2-tourney-rules/rules.md

 may take place.

 #####5.5 Ringers
-Both teams must agree to allow ringers before the match, or ringers will not be allowed.
+A defining characteristic of a championship team is the capacity to field a team for a match at the agreed upon date and time.
+Therefore, both teams must agree to allow ringers, or ringers will not be allowed.

 ######5.5.1 Double agents
 No registered player may ring for another team unless their team has